CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 In this lab, you will have the opportunity to experiment with and apply JavaScript with the assistance of GitHub Copilot and GitHub Copilot Chat.

->**Disclaimer**: Please note that the suggestions provided by GitHub Copilot may vary for you compared to those shown in the instructions.
+> **Disclaimer**: GitHub Copilot will automatically suggest the entire body of a function in gray text.
+However, the precise recommendation may vary.

+> **Note**: If you can't see any GitHub Copilot hints in VS Code, restart VS Code once and try again.

 ## Lab objectives